Dozens of teenage girls trafficked and exploited in first modern slavery fraud case

 Beginning in March 2020, Predatory Offender Unit officers executed a number of search warrants in London, Essex and Cambridge where they seized evidence including printers, computer equipment, fake receipts, bar codes, cash and devices used to communicate with the girls.

-Sergeant Jones said: “This is a serious case involving the criminal exploitation of a large number of juvenile girls spanning many years.
+Sgt Jones said: “This is a serious case involving the criminal exploitation of a large number of juvenile girls spanning many years.
 Olugosi and others were too cowardly to execute their own crimes, and actively recruited girls with obvious vulnerabilities.
-They insinuated themselves through peer groups of vulnerable people using them to commit fraud and using their accounts to launder money.
+They insinuated themselves through peer groups of vulnerable people, using them to commit fraud and using their accounts to launder money.

 “This was a protracted investigation which involved countless enquiries, witness statements and searches of premises to secure evidence from offences as widely spread as Glasgow and Devon.
 Throughout the proceedings, all of the suspects in this case did everything they could to conceal evidence, minimise their own involvement and delay justice.